cellux/blog/contents/articles/introduction-to-luajit-part-1/index.md

 (`do...end` creates a new lexical scope for a block of statements. `break` can be used to exit the innermost `while`, `repeat` or `for` loop.)

-To help you decipher this definition, study the following code example:
+To help you decipher this definition, I offer the following code example:

 ```Lua
 function range(from,to)